JonQuxBurton/MobileMicroservicesSample/README.md

 ## Testing Strategy

-To achieve these goals, my plan is to test the system from the bottom up, with unit tests and from the top down with manual and automated tests.
+To achieve these goals, my plan is to test the system from the bottom up with unit tests, and from the top down with manual and automated tests.
 These are illustrated on the standard testing pyramid:

 ![alt text](https://raw.githubusercontent.com/JonQuxBurton/MobileMicroservicesSample/master/docs/TestingStrategy.png)

-The rough positions of the different types of tests are shown with the numbers:
+The approximate positions of the different types of tests are shown with the numbers:
 1. Unit Tests
 2. API level Automated End-to-end Tests
 3. API level Manual Tests